daveho/jhu-autograder/README.md

 # Gradescope autograder framework

+**Note**: this repository is deprecated and will not be updated.
+Please see <https://github.com/daveho/declarative-autograder> for the most recent version of the autograder framework.

 This is an experiment to create a general-purpose framework for implementing [Gradescope](https://www.gradescope.com/) autograders.
 (You should read the [Gradescope autograder specification](https://gradescope-autograders.readthedocs.io/en/latest/specs/) for more information about how they work.